emjun/rTisane/API_OVERVIEW.md

 8. Is it more in line with rTisane's design goals to just provide the default link functions rather than allow the end-user to select among options?
 Right now, we've opted for using the default + showing end-users alternatives that they can select among

 9. Lme4 doesn't support multinomial, so need to use another library (https://github.com/lme4/lme4/issues/594)

+10. Order in which we disambiguate the first round: Variables then Conceptual Relationships?
+Or Conceptual Relationships then Variables?
+How does the order influence the following step?

 ## TODOs
 - Before doing any inference, check that all of the variable relationships are "Causes" not "Relates"